Super-natural/superTween/README.md

 # superTween
-A very small tweening engine for those teeny tiny projects (Minified with 5 tween ease options is 9kb)
+A very small tweening engine for those teeny tiny projects (minified with 5 tween ease options is 9kb).

 It was initially built for animation within projects with incredibly tight file restrictions.

 #Quick start
 - 1) include build/superTween.js OR build/superTween.min.js in your html
-- 2) call javascript function in your script:
+- 2) call JavaScript function in your script:

 example: